Spring Statement: What is fuel duty? Here's how much you can save on petrol with Rishi Sunak cut in fuel duty

 Fuel duty cut in the Spring Statement

-The Chancellor, Rishi Sunak discussed the rising cost of fuel in the Spring Statement, and announced he would introducing a 5p fuel duty cut to help with the cost of living crisis.
+The Chancellor, Rishi Sunak discussed the rising cost of fuel in the Spring Statement, and announced he would introducing a 5p fuel duty cut to help with the cost of living crisis, which would come into force after 6:00PM on Wednesday, March 23.

 Speaking to MPs he said,